CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 <img width="500" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/ddc2dc4f-9f86-4a70-8ef5-befeeef93c60">
 </div>

 * **AWS Snowcone** is a small, rugged, and secure edge computing and data transfer device.
 It features 2 CPUs, 4 GB of memory, and 8 TB of usable storage.
+AWS Snowcone is a small, portable, rugged, and secure edge computing and data transfer device.
+It provides up to 8 TB of usable storage.
 * **AWS Snowball**
    * **Snowball Edge Storage Optimized** devices are well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.
       * Storage: 80 TB of hard disk drive (HDD) capacity for block volumes and Amazon S3 compatible object storage, and 1 TB of SATA solid state drive (SSD) for block volumes.